Fathi79/onboarding-tasks/README.md

 # PetStore API Testing Project

 ## Overview
 This project is an API testing suite for the PetStore API (`https://petstore.swagger.io/v2/pet`) as part of the Siemens onboarding tasks.
-It uses Python with `pytest` and `unittest` to test CRUD operations (Create, Read, Update, Delete) on pet resources.
-The tests are implemented in `test_pet_api.py`, with helper utilities in `utils/utils.py`.
+It uses Python with `pytest`to test CRUD operations (Create, Read, Update, Delete) on pet resources.
+The tests are implemented in `test_pet_api.py`, with helper utilities in `helper/utils.py`.

 ## Project Structure
 ```